Looking for a fun way of selecting teams for a training game or activity? Why not play 'Spin the Bottle'.

 Our Managing Director, Andrew Wood was recently interviewed for an article in a local paper regarding his experiences with the Trainer Bubble website and his general thoughts on training.
 We thought it would be interesting for our customers to view the article and Andrew's views on the website and training, so here it is.
-Please give us a short summary of the website.

 Trainer Bubble provides accredited training resources and course materials that trainers and leaders can download and use to run their own training sessions.
 When you purchase from our website, you receive a complete training pack of trainer’s notes and slides etc. ready to run your own training course.
 We also have a rapidly growing free section, where you will find training games, exercises, icebreakers and many other useful training tools.
-What inspired you to launch the website?

 We wanted to make training accessible to all and felt that a method of delivering training resources instantly to trainers and leaders was something that would really benefit our customers.
 We were also keen to develop a free collection of all the useful training games, icebreakers and tools that we have used in the past.
-How did you come up with the name for Trainer Bubble?

 \r\nThe name came from a conversation/debate I had with a participant on one of my courses many years ago in which he said to me, "It's alright for you *bleeping* trainers, you all live in a bubble!'
 This statement always stuck with me and reminded me to remain objective and link learning to business needs.
 When I set up the business I decided to pay homage to the guy (whose name I sadly forget) and create a 'bubble' for trainers, hence, Trainer Bubble.